meganjeffcoat/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    describe() is used for describing an overall test module, for example ('route handlers'). it() is used for more specific tests that fall within the overall test module, for example ('response with 200')

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    To make simpler designs that work well.
+It is a smart approach that makes sure the code you are writing functions as it should before ever having to render anything on the DOM

 1. Mention three types of automated tests.

+    component testing, unit testing and snapshot testing

 ## Project Set Up